 By far one of the best adventures I have had in New Brunswick and the Bay of Fundy is kayaking at Hopewell Rocks.
 For me, this is the best way to see the ‘Flowerpot’ Rocks close up, and paddle through Lover’s Arch.

-Can you kayak at Hopewell Rocks?
+Can you Kayak at Hopewell Rocks?

 The short answer is YES!
 Kayaking can be done at Hopewell Rocks at all different times of day, but only at high tide, where there is enough depth to paddle up and around the rocks.
 The tour will be finished by low tide.

-Can you kayak at Sunset at Hopewell Rocks?
+Can you Kayak at Sunset at Hopewell Rocks?

 Guided Kayaking Tours start at $69 for adult and last 1.5 – 2 hours.